christiaanjacobs/apply_awe/README.md

 ## Overview

-PyTorch implementation of multilingual acoustic word embedding approaches.
-The experiments are described in:
+Applying AWE models to extracted speech features.
+Experiments describing how AWE are trained are described in:
 - C. Jacobs, H. Kamper, and Y. Matusevych, "Acoustic word embeddings for zero-resource languages using self-supervised contrastive learning and multilingual adaptation," in *Proc.
 SLT*, 2021. [[arXiv](https://arxiv.org/abs/2103.10731)]

-The same Contrastive RNN implementation is used in:
+and

 - C. Jacobs and H. Kamper, "Multilingual transfer of acoustic word embeddings improves when training on languages related to the target zero-resource language," in *Proc.
 Interspeech*, 2021. [[arXiv](https://arxiv.org/abs/2106.12834)]

 ## Data
 The ```data``` directory contains speech features extracted from word segments, for example, MFCCs.
 The features must be stored in <em>filename.npz</em> file format.
 The file must store a list of sequences with size ```L x &#8902; x D``` where L is the number of word segments, &#8902; is the arbitrary length of a word segment and D is the dimensionality of a single speech feature.

-The <em>data</em> directory contains the data to apply the AWE models.
-Each .npz file contains the extracted MFCCs of isolaed word segments.
-The features are extracted as in ... described in ...
+Currently the data directory contains MFCCs from word segments in the English validation set in the NCHLT dataset.
+The features are extracted using code in ..., better documented in ...
-Currently only contains the extracted features from he English development set.

 ## Multilingual AWE models
-The <em>models</em> directory contains multilingual AWE models.
+The ```models``` directory contains multilingual AWE models.
 The directory indicates the languages the model is trained on.

-Only contains models trained using the ContrastiveRNN in ... and ...
+Currently the directory contains two models trained using the ContrastiveRNN.

 ## Install dependencies